PawelWozniak1/Portfolio_optimalization/README.md

   - `matplotlib`
   - `seaborn`

-### Running the Notebook

-1. Clone this repository.
-2. Ensure the dataset (`akcje.txt`) is in the same directory.
-3. Run each section of the Jupyter Notebook to reproduce the analysis and visualizations.

 ## Conclusion

 This project provides insights into optimal portfolio allocation, balancing returns and risk.
 The efficient frontier and calculated optimal portfolios serve as a guide for constructing diversified portfolios tailored to specific investment strategies.

-## License

-This project is licensed under the MIT License.

----

-**Note:** Replace `R:\Portfolio_optimalization\efficient_frontier.png` with the actual path to your generated plot image.